dimazuien/react-viewport-height/docs/index.md

 ## Usage

-`useVH`, a hook that you import from a package, adds a css custom property `--vh` with value of 1% of `window.innerHeight` and returns it from the hook.
+`useVH`, a hook that you import from a package, adds a CSS custom property `--vh` with the value of 1% of `window.innerHeight` and returns it from the hook.
 If the window is resized, the hook updates `--vh` and `vh`.

 There are 2 ways of setting an element's height.
 You can set it in css: